Childhood Stages of Creative Growth and Self Expression

 This stage allows for more repetition of lines drawn consciously up and down or left and right.
 More motor skill and visual control are being employed at this stage and the child is gaining confidence in each experimented page.
 The colors and the organization are still at a disordered stage but are gaining in control and eye to hand coordination.
 Pure enjoyment is gained from the kinesthetic sensation, although no discernable realism is present.
 Do not discourage this activity and experimentation.

 On top of the large crayons and finger paint from the previous stage, provide more outlets for this building of creativity, such as clay, play-dough, sand, water, blocks, Legos, tinker toys, etc. All of these provide sensory stimulation and encourage exploration, even if the child has no creative intentions at this stage.

 Circular Stage, Scribble, 2 to 4 years

-At this stage the child is experimenting and developing more complex motions, specifically circular lines through movement of the whole arm.
-This is still a disordered and unorganized movement, but contains more development of certain motor skills.
+At this stage, the child is experimenting and developing more complex motions, specifically circular lines through the movement of the whole arm.
+This is still a disordered and unorganized movement but contains more development of certain motor skills.